It can cause muscles to pull or even tear in some cases, causing injury.

 What is Pulled Muscle?

 Pulled muscle or sprain is a common injury caused by a sudden overstretch in the ligaments.
-The tissue fibers of the ligaments can sometimes even be torn, making it more severe than just an overstretch.
+The tissue fibres of the ligaments can sometimes even be torn, making it more severe than just an overstretch.

 - Grade 1: A mild injury caused by overstretching but no tearing of the ligaments.
-It is usually self-diagnosed with some rest.
+It is self-diagnosed with some rest.

 - Grade 2: A moderate injury caused by not only overstretching but a partial tearing of the ligaments as well.